-AMST 1220 HP Drivelines (4 credits) This course covers the principles of high performance Transmissions, Differentials and related drive train parts.
+AMST 1220 Automatic Transmissions and HP Drivelines (4 credits) This course covers the principles of high performance Transmissions, Differentials and related drive train parts.
 Students will perform tasks related to ring and pinion set-up, and traction aids.
 Theory and application of automatic transmissions, and modifications that will include torque converter applications and trans-brakes.
-High performance manual transmission theory and service and HP braking systems will also be covered.
+High performance manual transmission theory and service will also be covered.

-AMST 1330 HP Fuel/Electronics/Ignitions (4 credits) This course covers the principles of different performance enhancements systems/devices for race and street applications.
-Students will install and test performance devices on our Mustang chassis dynamometer and Land & Sea engine dynamometer.
-Systems tested will include fuel systems, exhaust systems, air induction systems, ignitions systems and engine management systems.
+AMST 1330 Advanced Engine Performance/HP Fuels (4 credits) This course covers the principles of different engine performance systems/devices for race and street applications.
+Systems tested will include fuel systems, intake & exhaust systems, ignitions systems and engine management systems.